 Areas of Practice

-If you’re considering a wrongful death case, turn to Tulsa attorneys Stanley Myers Morgan.
+If you’re considering a wrongful death case, turn to Tulsa attorneys Stanley Morgan Personal Injury Law Firm.
 Our experienced team will work with you to hold the guilty party or parties accountable for the loss they have caused.

 By definition, a wrongful death claim is a type of personal injury lawsuit brought forward when someone is killed due to another party’s negligence or intentional act.
 Oklahoma Statutes Chapter 12, Section 1053 puts it more simply, defining wrongful death as a situation “when the death of one is caused by the wrongful act of another.”
 These claims allow the estate of the deceased person to file a lawsuit against the party who is legally liable for the death.
 In Oklahoma, such suits are filed by a “personal representative” of the deceased’s estate on behalf of surviving family members and other affected parties.